M17-Project/TR-9/README.md

 - Completely redesigned mainboard, everything done by hand
 - Display and keyboard boards
 - Added 3..5W RF output amplifier
+- Bypass R20 and R23 with 33p caps
+- Add 4.7k pull-up resistor for the PTT microswitch
+- Started redrawing the schematics in KiCAD

 # TODO:
 - Merge keyboard and display boards into one
-- Bypass R20 and R23 with 33p caps
 - Add PWR_ON signal for the GPS module
-- Add 4.7k pull-up resistor for the PTT microswitch
 - Remove 5V voltage regulator?
-- Redraw the schematic and PCB using KiCAD to keep the project 100% open and editable
+- Finish redrawing the schematics and PCB using KiCAD to keep the project 100% open and editable

 - Implement hardware AES
 - Add a GPS module